Scalar-Wave Signatures of Wormholes in Dark Matter Halos: Exact Helmholtz Formulation of Scalar Waves in Wormholes

-which simultaneously eliminates the first-derivative term and normalizes the coefficient of the second-derivative term.
-The radial dynamics then assume the Schrödinger-type form
+which removes the first-order derivative term and normalizes the second-derivative term coefficient, yielding a canonical one-dimensional Schrödinger-like equation.
+The radial dynamics then assume the Schrödinger-type Helmholtz form

 where the effective potential distinctly separates the influences of gravitational redshift, spatial curvature, and angular momentum, establishing a rigorous framework for both analytical and numerical investigations of scalar-wave propagation in spherically symmetric wormhole geometries.
-The centrifugal barrier $-\ell(\ell+1)/r^2$ appears explicitly, while the shape function and its derivatives encode the curvature effects induced by the surrounding halo near the throat.
+The centrifugal barrier $-\ell(\ell+1)/r^2$ appears explicitly, whereas curvature effects arising from the halo are encoded in the shape function and its derivatives.
 This formulation can be expressed in the generalized Helmholtz form \cite{semra-2025,PLB-2,EPJC-1,Ahmed-2025}

 with a frequency- and position-dependent effective refractive index \cite{semra-2025}